canonical/netplan/doc/netplan.md

 composite devices, for example to enumerate the members of a bridge that is currently being defined.

-If an interface is defined with an ID in a configuration file; it will be brought up by the applicable renderer.
+(Since 0.97) If an interface is defined with an ID in a configuration file; it will be brought up by the applicable renderer.
 To not have netplan touch an interface at all, it should be completely omitted from the netplan configuration files.

 There are two physically/structurally different classes of device definitions,